-New customers in competitive locations receive 13 months of service for a 12 month PO Box payment, are not required to pay the key deposit for the first two PO Box keys, and may receive expanded hours of PO Box access and earlier deposit of mail into the PO Box.
+[5-31-15] New customers in competitive locations receive 13 months of service for a 12 month PO Box payment, are not required to pay the key deposit for the first two PO Box keys, and may receive expanded hours of PO Box access and earlier deposit of mail into the PO Box.
 Customers in competitive locations may also complete a customer agreement to receive one or more of the following enhancements:

-- a.
-Street Addressing the option to use the Post Office street address for their mailing address along with the box number as follows: John Smith 123 Main Street #4567 Any Town, NY 10001 - b.
+a.
+Street Addressing -The option to use the Post Office street address for their mailing address along with customer's box number preceded by as follows (customers who choose to use this designation also have the option of receiving packages from private carriers at the customer's Post Office Box address):: John Smith 123 Main Street #4567

+Any Town, NY 10001

+- b.
 Real Mail Notification the option to receive an email or text message to inform them when they have new mail in their PO Box. - c.
-Signature on File the option to simplify receipt of Priority Mail Express, mail insured for more \$200 and Signature Confirmation items, all of which may include an electronic Return Receipt request, by providing a signature kept on file by the Postmaster.
+Signature on File the option to simplify receipt of Priority Mail Express, mail insured for more \$500.00, and Signature Confirmation items, all of which may include an electronic Return Receipt request, by providing a signature kept on file by the Postmaster.